-As can be seen by looking at the source TBX of aTbRef, it can be useful to place all 'content' - the data your working on and wish to export - inside one container.
+As can be seen by looking at the source TBX of aTbRef, it can be useful to place all 'content' i.e. the data you are working on and wish to export, inside one container.
 This also makes it easy for that container to form the index page of an HTML export or root element for XML export, etc. Thus "A Tinderbox Reference File" is the index.html file for this website.
 All notes used in the visible web content are descended from this note.

 So what else might there be outside that?
 Looking at aTbRef's outline root you will find:

 - /UTILS/.
 A variety of utility agents and the documents prototypes.
 Tip, set the prototypes' container's $OnAdd to